kumpan/unikorn/content/unikorns/2021-02-23-felicia-öhrn.md

   heading: Felicia Öhrn
   preamble: >-
     Meet our organiser and second in command at Unikorn!
-Felicia Öhrn has a sixth sens in all human behaviour, including search behaviour and life on the Internet!
+Felicia Öhrn has a sixth sense in all human behaviour, including search behaviour and life on the Internet!
 Felicia's focus always lies on understanding the person behind the search.